Bom-dev/py_scrapper/README.md

 ## Project Description

-This is an app to display job search result.
-User can look up and export the database.
+This is an app to display job search result using Python & Flask.
+Users can look up and export the database.

 ## URLs